List of civil parishes in East Sussex

 This is a list of civil parishes in the ceremonial county of East Sussex, England.
 There are 105 civil parishes.

-Population figures are unavaialable for some of the smallest parishes and those created after 2011.
+Population figures are unavailable for some of the smallest parishes and those created after 2011.

 The districts of Eastbourne, Hastings and most of Brighton and Hove are unparished.
 This corresponds to the former districts of Eastbourne County Borough, Hastings County Borough, Hove Municipal Borough, Portslade by Sea Urban District and part of the former Brighton County Borough.